Charleston Workers’ Compensation Lawyers

 Appealing a Denied Workers' Comp Claim in South Carolina

 If your claim is partially or fully denied, you can file an application for a hearing before the Workers’ Compensation Commission.
 At Pierce, Sloan, Kennedy & Early LLC, our Charleston workers’ compensation lawyers can litigate on your behalf to help you secure these essential benefits.
-We can guide you through the entirely of the appeal process and even represent your case to the State Appellate Courts.
-We can also help you pursue a personal injury claim against a negligent third party to ensure that you secure the damages you need to safeguard your quality of life.
+We can guide you through the entire appeal process and even represent your case to the State Appellate Courts.
+We also help you pursue a personal injury claim against a negligent third party to ensure you secure the compensation you need to protect your quality of life.

 Don’t Wait—Take Legal Action Today